 Progress on every deal can be tracked directly in Salesforce, which facilitates identifying risky deals earlier in your sales process steps, reducing slipped deals towards the end of the quarter.
 Click here to watch a quick overview of the iSEEit Opportunity Management Tool.

 In conclusion, a deal is not always as green as it seems.
 There will always be unforeseen roadblocks, changes in priorities, budget constraints, politics, competition and many other hiccups.
 Always ask important questions early in your sales process steps to create a pipeline of qualified deals.
 This will help you can establish an accurate forecast and close your sales quarter strong.
-If you’d like to find out more about how iSEEit can support you in creating an accurate sales forecast, request a FREE demo with us today!
+If you’d like to find out more about how iSEEit can support you in properly qualifying deals, request a FREE demo with us today!